asnassif/Digital-Wealth-Manager/README.md

 `Comparatively lower advisory fees`

 ## Data Source(s):
-* `Real Time Stock Market jsonified data (API)`
+* `Real Time Stock Data (API)`

 Other Data Sources`

 * `List of companies names with their correspoding Stock Symbols, Industries and Sectors`
-* `A reference table with Traded Companies' geographical locations can be added as well, to provide anotther analysis dimenstions`
+* `A reference table with Traded Companies' geographical locations can be added as well, to provide anotther analytic dimenstions`